AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 ---
 # Push Notification Channel upcoming changes {#push-upgrade}

-You can use Campaign to send push notifications on Android devices.
-To perform this, Campaign relies on specific subscription services.
-Some important changes to the Android Firebase Cloud Messaging (FCM) service will be released in 2024, and may impact your Adobe Campaign implementation.
+You can use Campaign to send push notifications on iOs and Android devices.
+To perform this, Campaign relies on mobile application subscription services.

+Some important changes to the Android Firebase Cloud Messaging (FCM) service are released in 2024, and may impact your Adobe Campaign implementation.
 Your subscription services configuration for Android push messages may need to be updated to support this change.

+In addition, Adobe highly recommends to move to the token-based connection to APNs rather than a certicate-based connection, which is more secure and scalable.

+## Google Android Firebase Cloud Messaging (FCM) service {#fcm-push-upgrade}

-## What changed? {#fcm-changes}
+### What changed? {#fcm-changes}

 As part of Google's continual effort to improve its services, the legacy FCM APIs will be discontinued on **June 20, 2024**.
 Learn more about Firebase Cloud Messaging HTTP protocol in [Google Firebase documentation](https://firebase.google.com/docs/cloud-messaging/http-server-ref){target="_blank"}.

 Adobe Campaign Classic v7 and Adobe Campaign v8 already support the latest APIs to send push notification messages.
 However, some old implementations still rely on the legacy APIs.
 These implementations must be updated.

-## Are you impacted? {#fcm-impact}
+### Are you impacted? {#fcm-impact}

 If your current implementation supports subscription services connecting to FCM using the legacy APIs, you are impacted.
 Migration to the latest APIs is mandatory to avoid any service distruption.
 In that case, Adobe teams will reach out to you.